ggcarrots/django-carrots/source/django_models.rst

     (workshops) ~/carrots$ python manage.py makemigrations
     Migrations for 'polls':
-      0001_initial.py:
+      polls/migrations/0001_initial.py
+        - Create model Poll
         - Create model Choice
-        - Create model Poll
-        - Add field poll to choice

 .. code-block:: sh

     (workshops) ~/carrots$ python manage.py migrate
     Operations to perform:
-      Synchronize unmigrated apps: staticfiles, messages
-      Apply all migrations: admin, contenttypes, polls, auth, sessions Synchronizing apps without migrations:
+      Apply all migrations: admin, auth, contenttypes, polls, sessions Running migrations:
-   Creating tables ...
-        Running deferred SQL...
-   Installing custom SQL ...
-    Running migrations:
-      Rendering model states...
-DONE
       Applying polls.0001_initial...
 OK

 That’s it!
 However, probably we would like to be able to edit objects.
-The easiest way is to do it in
+The easiest way is to do it in the administration panel.

 We create a file ``polls/admin.py``, which includes::